btskloud/Install_DockerCE_Compose/README.md

 ```
 $ sudo usermod -aG docker $USER
 ```
-### Reboot your instance our you will not be able to run docker command as your user.
+### Reboot your instance or you will not be able to run docker command as your user.

 ### Test out your docker account.
 ```